DEFRA/ncea-frontend/README.md

 │   │   └── screens        // Contains the template for each screen, such as home, results, and so on.
 ├── └── index.ts           // The primary application entry point
-├── public                 // Contains all the static files and files compiles from GDS ├── tools                  // Contains all tools, such as static code analysis and unit test configurations.
+├── public                 // Contains all the static files and files compiles from GDS │   ├── images             // Contains all the static rendering images │   ├── scripts            // Contains all the javascript modules or functions │   └── application.css    // Contains all the compiled styles of custom & GOV.UK ├── tools                  // Contains all tools, such as static code analysis and unit test configurations.
 │   ├── .eslintrc          // Define eslint rules
 │   ├── .prettierrc        // Define prettier rules to enforce a consistent code style